sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 oc rollout undo dc vote-app
 ```

-or you can rollback to a specific revision:
+or you can roll back to a specific revision:

 ```
 oc rollout undo dc vote-app --to-revision=1